*This post may contain affiliate links. Read my disclaimer for more information.

 Personal finance is a topic that a lot of people struggle with.
 I’ve read a lot of personal finance books, such as The Total Money Makeover by Dave Ramsey, Living Well, Spending Less by Ruth Soukup and Broke Millennial by Erin Lowry.
 These books gave me the foundation I needed to help me understand basic money management and that our finances were out of control.
 They also helped me understand that the next logical opportunity was for me to sell my car so that we can increase our snowball, which will help expedite our debt-free journey.
 The many virtual friends I’ve met in the #debtfreecommunity helped as well.

 In February, we became credit card debt free for the first time in over five years.
 If you’re familiar with Dave Ramsey and his teachings, we were following the snowball method and my husband’s student loans were up next on the list to tackle.
 They are currently in forbearance until January 2020, so we decided to evaluate our financial situation and determined that it would be best if we worked towards getting rid of my car.
 It has a hefty payment of $665/month.
 Yikes, I know.
 Eliminating that payment will increase our snowball tremendously.

-We set a goal to save $10,000 in six months to purchase a new (to us) car before working hard to pay down the underwater balance of the car so that we can sell it back to the dealership.
+We set a goal to save $10,000 in order to purchase a new (to us) car before working hard to pay down the underwater balance of the car so that we can sell it back to the dealership.
 Our reasoning behind saving the $10,000 first rather than paying down the car’s balance was because we didn’t want to have to secure a loan to cover the underwater balance of my car if we happened to find a cheaper car first.

 We begin visualizing this goal and spoke life into it.
 This would then serve as our guide map moving forward.